JaciBrunning/EmbeddedTools/README.md

     toolChains {
         crossGcc(CrossGcc) {
             target('crossArm') {
                 defineTools(it, "arm-prefix-", "-suffix")   // Defines tools for C, C++, Asm, Linkers and Archivers.
-Does not define Objective C/C++
+Does not define Objective C
             }
         }
     }